Bolzano: Fraunhofer Italia

 Fraunhofer Italia is a subsidiary of Fraunhofer Gesellschaft and is headquartered in Bolzano.
 The company was founded in 2009 and since then specializes in areas such as "Automation and Mechatronic Engineering" and "Process Engineering in Construction".
 The Organization for Applied Research seeks to help small and medium-sized enterprises in the region through charitable research.
 Since 2017, the research facility has been based in the Technology Park in Bolzano South.

 Politics

 City Council

-The last municipal elections were held in the year 2020.
-Of the 45 seats, 9 different parties were elected to the city council.
-The Partito Democratico (PD), the Südtiroler Volkspartei (SVP) and the Lega Nord (LN) won 7 seats each.
+The last municipal elections were held in the year 2025.
+Of the 45 seats, 10 different parties were elected to the city council.
+The Brothers of Italy and the Südtiroler Volkspartei (SVP) won 7 seats each.

 Mayors

 This table shows the mayors of the city of Bolzano after 1945.
 All mayors within this list belong to the Italian language group.
 So far, the last mayor of the German language group in Bolzano was Julius Perathoner from 1895 to 1922 and was replaced by the march on Bolzano by the fascists.